Mary Ellen Callahan: Career

 In 2021, Callahan returned to government work and to work under DHS Deputy Secretary John Tien.
 As Chief of Staff to the Deputy Secretary, Callahan was a key interlocutor and partner to Departments, Agencies, Office leaders, interagency partners, and the White House.
 Her stewardship of the Department's vital nation security interests was crucial to gains made in operations to counter-human smuggling, international multilateral relationships, and continuity of operations and government, including resilience.

 In August 2023, she became the Assistant Secretary for the DHS Countering Weapons of Mass Destruction (CWMD) Office.
 CWMD leads the Department's efforts and coordinated with domestic and international partners to safeguard the United States against chemical, biological, radiological, and nuclear (CBRN) threats.
 She led CWMD through a termination threat in Autumn 2023 due to statutory requirements in the CWMD Act of 2018.
 After CWMD's authorization became tethered to its appropriations, CWMD redoubled its efforts to mature and strengthen the office, its strategic plan, and its relationships.
 In response to President Biden's Executive Order (E.O.)
 14110 on Safe, Secure, and Trustworthy Development and Use of Artificial Intelligence CWMD also wrote and released a first-of-its kind report evaluating the potential for AI to be misused to enable the development of production of Chemical, Biological, Radiological, and Nuclear (CBRN) threats, while also considering the benefits and application of AI to counter them.
 Callahan resigned as Assistant Secretary on January 20, 2025.
+The CWMD Office was disbanded in May 2026.

+At the Lucas Museum, Callahan led the Legal, Government Affairs, Civic Engagement, Rights and Reproductions, and Human Resources teams, and acted as the primary liaison with local and state officials regarding Exposition Park matters.

+For Spring Semester 2025, Callahan was a Professor of Practice at the Georgia Institute of Technology’s School of Cybersecurity and Privacy.

 Prior to law school, from 1991-1994, Callahan worked at the Library of Congress, Congressional Research Service as part of the Special Task Force on the Development of Parliamentary Institutions in Eastern Europe (a/k/a the Frost-Solomon Task Force).